Nothing beats London in the summer, and so the month of June can't come soon enough.

 As you walk past the concierge, you’ll find yourself surrounded by an unmatched interior design featuring earthy tones inspired by the colours of West Africa.
 With a shiny disco ball above the bar, Shakara feels like an upbeat and vibrant spot for Sunday Roast and drinks.

 The jerk fried rice and spring greens were a perfect combination with our Sunday roast.
 The Jerk Poussin was juicy and tender, partnered with a rich, flavorful gravy on the side.
-For the vegetarian version, the cauliflower roast was equally tender and juicy, bursting with spices and flavor.
+For the vegetarian version, the cauliflower roast was equally tender and juicy, bursting with spices and flavour.

 From £65 per person, indulge in a vibrant West African-inspired menu that offers a bold twist on Sunday traditions.
 Start with delicious dishes like Jollof Rice, Curried Lobster Samosas, and Jerk Chicken, then enjoy mains such as Yaji Roasted Rib, Jerk Poussin, or Market Fish – each served alongside honey-roasted carrots, parsnips, and Prekese Yorkshire pudding.
 Conclude your dining experience with decadent desserts like Plantain Pudding and Chin Chin Apple Crumble.
 For the ultimate celebratory afternoon, upgrade to a bottomless experience with the option of unlimited cocktails (£35), wine and beer (£35), or Champagne (£85).